August Herman Halvorsen

 August Herman Halvorsen (2 September 1866 - 6 January 1929) was a Norwegian politician for the Labour Democrats.

 He served as a deputy representative to the Norwegian Parliament during the term 1919-1921, representing the rural constituency of Vest-Telemarken.

-Born in Skien, he grew up in Holla and inherited his father's tanning business.
+Born in Skien, he grew up in Hollen Municipality and inherited his father's tanning business.

-He was a member of Holla municipal council from 1898 to 1925, serving as mayor from 1916.
+He was a member of the municipal council of Hollen Municipality from 1898 to 1925, serving as mayor from 1916.
 He also served on a number of public committees, being chairman of the poor's relief agency from 1903 to 1906 and the public trustee's office from 1916 to 1922.
 For an unknown period he was a member of the county committee of Telemark.